easybuilders/easybuild-docs/docs/configuration.md

 !!! note
     Lmod is able to deal with having module files in place in both Tcl and Lua syntax.
 When a module file in Lua syntax (i.e., with a `.lua` file name extension) is available, a Tcl module file with the same name will be ignored.
-The Tcl-based environment modules tool will simply ignore module files in Lua syntax, since they do not contain the header string that is included in Tcl module files.
+Environment Modules tool will simply ignore module files in Lua syntax, since they do not contain the header string that is included in Tcl module files.

 !!! note